VanessaKasei/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that counts the number of directories and sub-directories in the current directory a script that displays the 10 newest files in the current directory a script that takes a list of words as input and prints only words that appear exactly once
+a script that counts the number of directories and sub-directories in the current directory a script that displays the 10 newest files in the current directory a script that takes a list of words as input and prints only words that appear exactly once isplay the number of lines that contain the pattern “bin” in the file /etc/passwd